 Don’t forget– therapy fees are tax deductible expenses.
 You can also use your HSA (health savings account) to cover your therapy fees.
 Read on to learn more:

-Generally, I book appointments between 8 am and 4 pm Tuesday through Friday.
-I don’t schedule appointments on evenings and weekends, but many of my associates do.
+Generally, I book appointments between 8 am and 1 pm Tuesday through Friday.
+Currently, I have availability on Tuesday mornings and Wednesday morning and early afternoons.

 I saw my first therapy client in 2005.
 Since that time, I’ve provided more than 10,000 hours of therapy.
-I’ve been studying anxious attachment, codependency, and trauma recovery for 16 years.
-I’ve been practicing EMDR therapy for a decade.
+I’ve been studying anxious attachment, codependency, and trauma recovery for 19 years.
+I’ve been practicing EMDR therapy for more than a decade.
 It’s fair to say that I’m quite experienced in these areas.
-Working with new moms is a newer interest of mine– within the last six years or so.
-I’ve been taking trainings with PSI and reading a lot of Karen Kleiman‘s work to bring me up to speed in that area.

 No, I am not in-network with any insurance plans.
 I am considered an out of network provider.
 If you have a PPO, chances are good they will cover at least a part of the cost of your therapy, once your deductible is met.